Finding Functions from DerivativesSuppose that f'(x) = 2x for all... | Channels for Pearson+

 Initial Conditions

-Initial conditions are specific values that allow us to determine the constant of integration when finding an antiderivative.
-Given f(0) = 0, we substitute x = 0 into f(x) = x^2 + C, yielding 0 = 0^2 + C, which implies C = 0.
+Initial conditions are specific values given for a function at a particular point, which help determine the constant of integration when finding an antiderivative.
+Here, the initial condition f(1) = 0 allows us to solve for the constant C in the antiderivative f(x) = x^2 + C, ensuring the function satisfies this condition.

 Recommended video: